visibilityspots/dockerfile-jenkins-docker/README.md

 [![Build Status](https://travis-ci.org/visibilityspots/dockerfile-jenkins-docker.svg?branch=master)](https://travis-ci.org/visibilityspots/dockerfile-jenkins-docker)

-Having jenkins running as a docker container with the docker client preinstalled.
+Have jenkins running as a docker container with the docker client preinstalled.

 At one of our clients we setted up a dockerized jenkins master/slave setup.
 To build the docker images used in the environment we used the [docker-pipeline](https://plugins.jenkins.io/docker-workflow) plugin.
 Therefore we also needed to install the docker-ce client on the jenkins master.